HillHouse/cesium-drawhelper/README.md

 Check the website http://pad.geocento.com/DrawHelper/ for a live version.

 Future versions will include shape dragging, scaling and rotation and support for hierarchical polygon editing.

+Cesium Version Support: Works with Cesium v1.0+.
+Not fully functional in b30 and below.